What is a crossbite and how is it treated?

 Crossbites can have various consequences that can lead to physical or functional problems in people who suffer from them.
 Among the most common problems that can be caused by crossbite are the following:

-As previously explained, crossbites can cause problems in the daily lives of those who suffer from them.
-That’s why it is important to diagnose it in time so that crossbite correction can happen as soon as possible to avoid any negative consequences.
+As previously explained, crossbites can cause problems in the daily lives of those who suffer from them, so it's important to diagnose and initiate correction as soon as possible.

 The most opportune time for successful treatment to modify bone growth, correct crossbite in children and avoid problems in adulthood is between the ages of 6 and 12.

 Interceptive orthodontics is the most suitable treatment for crossbite in children.
-At this stage, when the bones are much more malleable, treatment with interceptive orthodontics makes it possible to fix the crossbite.
-Expanders are the most common orthodontic device for these cases.
-They allow the size of the maxillary bone to be modified and the palate to be widened.
+At this stage, when the bones are much more malleable, treatment with interceptive orthodontics, such as palatal expanders makes it possible to fix the crossbite.
+Expanders allow the size of the maxillary bone to be modified and the palate to be widened.

 This type of treatment for crossbite is only effective in children, as once the bones are fully developed, we cannot intervene or modify their growth.

-Crossbite correction in adults is more complicated than in children, as the bones have finished growing and are fully developed.
+Crossbite correction in adults is more complicated than it is in children, as the bones have finished growing and are fully developed.

-The first step in correcting a crossbite in adults is to see a dentist, who will examine the case and determine the best treatment.
+The first step in correcting a crossbite in adults is to see a dentist, who will examine you and determine the best treatment.
 There are two ways to correct crossbite in adults: orthodontics or surgery.

 There are cases of severe crossbite in adults or those with a skeletal origin that require surgery to correct them.
 On these occasions, when there is a large mandibular deviation or a very narrow palate, surgery is the only effective treatment to correct the crossbite, as the person's development is complete and it would, therefore, be impossible to amend the position of the bones with orthodontics.